 We value the capabilities that are already held by communities.
 That’s why we work in partnership with them, developing projects that draw people and skills together to establish creative solutions to the unique challenges they face.

 Where We Work

-Decades of military rule and oppression has left many in Myanmar in without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighboring Thailand and Bangladesh.
+Decades of military rule and oppression have left many in Myanmar without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighboring Thailand and Bangladesh.
 The responsibility of providing aid to these refugees has predominantly fallen to international non-government organizations.

 Partners provides emergency and short-term provision of food, shelter materials, and basic survival necessities for children, their families, and communities during times of acute crisis.
-Emergency relief is essential when war or social breakdown occurs leaving children vulnerable to suffering and exploitation.
+Emergency relief is essential when war or social breakdown occurs, leaving children vulnerable to suffering and exploitation.
 As well as providing critical relief items, our team is always focused on the long-term, looking for sustainable solutions to move beyond handouts and empower the people themselves to be part of the solution.